Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Further Algorithm Details for

 \subsection{Derivative Evaluation}

-For Anderson acceleration (\cref{sec:anderson}) and drop-one (\cref{sec:dropone}) in \ALS \!\!, we require gradient evaluations of $f^{[d]}$.
 If the gradient is evaluated from \eqref{eq:implcost_esp} and the Newton-Gerard formula, it takes $\cO(npr)$ storage, unless a for-loop of depth $n$ is used to reduce the storage to $\cO(pr)$.
 However we can compute the derivative with only $\cO(pr)$ extra storage using a for-loop of depth equal to the number of integer partitions of $d$, which is better for $d$ small.

 The idea is to rewrite \eqref{eq:esp2power} as the determinant of a lower Hessenberg matrix \cite{macdonald1998symmetric}:

 We then expand the determinant as a sum of monomials of power sums: